casper-hansen/Prediction_Intervals_LightGBM/article/article.md

 This specific approach enables us to specify the quantiles.
 For example, we most often specify that we want the 5% quantile (covering 5% of the data) and the 95% quantile (covering 95% of the data).
 This gives us a lower and upper boundary that we can use as our smallest and highest estimate in a regression task.

+You might ask: Why is it important to estimate these quantiles using the median rather than the mean?
+The problem with just using the mean is when outliers are present.
+This can sometimes result in poor predictions because the mean of a group of values heavily emphasizes the outlier values.
+Therefore, when using the median, we avoid being prone to outliers and end up producing better lower and upper boundaries.

+Additionally, unlike with Linear Regression, we do not make any assumptions about the distribution of the data, which makes it even more useful and more accurate in certain scenarios.

 ## Python Example

 To make prediction intervals, we need a lower bound and upper bound for the prediction we generate using our model.
 To generate these bounds, we use the following method: